Field Crop Classes – Classes 1 to 43

 - Competition open to two exhibits maximum, one exhibit per exhibitor/farm entity, per county, in the Ottawa Valley Seed Growers Association region.

-- An exhibit for competition consists of one complete square bale of hay, indicating the cut – 1st, 2nd, or 3rd.
+- An exhibit for competition consists of one machine baled flake of hay, with the cut indicated – 1st, 2nd, or 3rd.

 - All entries must be made only by your county SCIA appointed Director.

-- The sample will be tested by an independent testing laboratory and ready for display on Tuesday, March 13, 2018.
-Testing costs sponsored by New-Life Mills.
+- Samples will be tested by the Ottawa Valley Harvestore testing machine and ready for display on Tuesday, March 17, 2020.

 - Prize money will be awarded according to points on an official score card.